connectsolutions/best-practices/architecture/microservice-principals.md

 ### <a name="decoupled"></a>Decoupled

 A microservice should have limited dependencies on the rest of the system.
 If dependencies can't be avoided, their end points should be discovered / retrieved from the application architecture and not driven by configuration.

+A service should NOT be able to drive business logic in another service.
+If this principle is followed, then by definition, all business logic to achieve a service's goals, must be encapsulated in a single service.

 ### <a name="encapsulated"></a>Encapsulated

-A microservice should [encapsulate](http://en.wikipedia.org/wiki/Encapsulation_%28object-oriented_programming%29) and manage it's own data.
+A microservice should [encapsulate](http://en.wikipedia.org/wiki/Encapsulation_%28object-oriented_programming%29) and manage it's own datan and business logic.
 This includes decentralizing the conceptual models and data storage.
 Each service should protect it's data from direct access by other services.

 Hiding the internals of the service protects its integrity by preventing users from setting the internal data of the service into an invalid or inconsistent state.
 A supposed benefit of encapsulation is that it can reduce system complexity, and thus increase robustness, by allowing the developer to limit the inter-dependencies between software components